yoshida-lab/PolSter/README.md

 2. gcc -lm Estimate_Pol2.c
 3. ./a.out /DIRECTORY_input_data/

-To interpret transcription elongation rate, you can create such figures as "Estimated_result_example.jpg".
-The Pol II existence probability is inversely proportional to the elongation rate.
+To interpret transcription elongation rates, you can create such figures as "Estimated_result_example.jpg".
+The Pol II existence probability is inversely proportional to the elongation rates.

 ## Usage